debadeepta/vnla/code/tasks/VNLA/README.md

 This section helps you reproduce **Table 3** in our paper.

-You need to train two agents: one trained with subgoals (indirect advisor) and another trained without subgoals (direct advisor).
+You need to train one additional agent: an agent trained without subgoals and with direct advisor.

 Train an agent with subgoals:
 ```